OwlbanGroup/GOD/README.md

 # GOD - Direct Contact with God

-A divine web application that allows users to communicate directly with God through prayers, commands, and AI-assisted features.
+A divine web application that allows users to communicate directly with God through prayers, commands, and AI-assisted features with cloud integrations.
 Experience the universe, register as believers, angels, or prophets, and receive divine guidance.

 ## Features